Rectangular diagrams of surfaces: distinguishing Legendrian knots: Basic moves of rectangular diagrams of surfaces

 Let~$\gamma$ be a two-sided closed connected component of~$\delta_-$.
-Since~$\delta_-$ and~$\delta_-'$ are almost disjoint and~$\gamma$ is homotopically non-trivial in~$F\setminus\mathscr U$, there exists an annulus~$A\subset F\setminus\overline{\mathscr U}$ such that its intersection with~$\delta_-\cup\delta_-'$ consists of all the connected components of~$\delta_-$ and~$\delta_-'$ that are isotopic either to~$\gamma$ or~$-\gamma$ (where~$-\gamma$ stands for~$\gamma$ with reversed orientation) and all these components are homotopically non-trivial in~$A$.
+Since~$\delta_-$ and~$\delta_-'$ are almost disjoint, and~$\gamma$ is homotopically non-trivial in~$F\setminus\mathscr U$, there exists an annulus~$A\subset F\setminus\overline{\mathscr U}$ such that its intersection with~$\delta_-\cup\delta_-'$ consists of all the connected components of~$\delta_-$ and~$\delta_-'$ that are isotopic either to~$\gamma$ or~$-\gamma$ (where~$-\gamma$ stands for~$\gamma$ with reversed orientation) and all these components are homotopically non-trivial in~$A$.

-By applying, if necessary, an isotopy to~$\delta_+$ that results in creation of bigons of~$D$ and/or~$D'$ we can make the intersection~$\delta_+\cap A$ consist of non-separating arcs in~$A$ each of which intersects each of~$\delta_-$ and~$\delta_-'$ exactly once, see Figure~\ref{annulus-reduction}.
+By applying, if necessary, an isotopy to~$\delta_+$ that results in creation of bigons of~$D$ and/or~$D'$ we can make the intersection~$\delta_+\cap A$ consist of non-separating arcs in~$A$ each of which intersects each of the connected components of~$\delta_-$ and~$\delta_-'$ exactly once; see Figure~\ref{annulus-reduction}.